leberhard10/RoboND-Kinematics-Project/Kinematics_Writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 The forward kinematics code from the verification jupyter file "Frame Transformation Matrices", was copied over to IK_Server.py.
-This was part of following the instructions from setp 12 of the project.
+This was part of following the instructions from step 12 of the project.

+There were challenges with the inverse kinematics calculations, so the walkthrough was used to help confirm the calculations along with a starting point for the code.
+After debugging, the error output was:

+Wrist error for x position is: 0.05019708
+Wrist error for y position is: 0.14993072
+Wrist error for z position is: 0.43119765
+Overall wrist offset is: 0.45927158 units

+Theta 1 error is: 0.06239953
+Theta 2 error is: 1.69407758
+Theta 3 error is: 0.24293440
+Theta 4 error is: 0.61891844
+Theta 5 error is: 0.39334545
+Theta 6 error is: 0.15850916

+End effector error for x position is: 0.12241305
+End effector error for y position is: 0.03599479
+End effector error for z position is: 0.30304414 Overall end effector offset is: 0.32881048 units